Multi-Objective Bayesian Optimization for Accelerator Tuning: Multi-Objective Bayesian Optimization

+The reference point $\mathbf{r}$ is chosen such that all expected observations $\mathbf{f}$ dominate the reference point.
+Any predicted points in objective space that do not satisfy this condition will not contribute to the hypervolume improvement, and are thus never chosen as observation candidates.
+It is also important to note for optimization purposes that the prior mean for each objective GP is set to the corresponding component of the reference point.
+This ensures that in regions of input space where observations have not been made, the mean of the GP model returns to the reference point.
+As a result, the acquisition function will never predict that unobserved regions of input space contribute to the hypervolume.

-This integral can become computationally expensive to calculate, as objective space must be decomposed into cells for which the integral has an analytical form.
+The integral in Eqn. \ref{eqn:EHVI} can become computationally expensive to calculate, as the objective space must be decomposed into cells for which the integral has an analytical form.
 This can become computationally expensive for high dimensional objective spaces with even a small number of observations, as a naive decomposition algorithm scales as $\mathcal{O}(N^P)$.
 Work in this field has produced efficient methods for objective space decomposition, which improves scaling to $\mathcal{O}(N\log N)$ for 2-3 dimensions and $\mathcal{O}(2^{P-1}N^{P/2})$ scaling when $P \geq 4$ \cite{yang_efficient_2019}.
 Regardless, this computational complexity results in a significant increase in computation time when used to maximize the acquisition function, which could be called many times depending on the optimization strategy.

-The second, Upper Confidence Bound Hypervolume Improvement (UCB-HVI), is similar to the UCB acquisition function for single objective optimization.
+The second multi-objective acquisition function, Upper Confidence Bound Hypervolume Improvement (UCB-HVI), is similar to the UCB acquisition function for single objective optimization.
 This acquisition function describes an optimistic view of the hypervolume improvement given the surrogate model prediction,

 The simplicity of this acquisition function reduces computation time relative to EHVI, especially in high-dimensional objective spaces.
 This is due to the development of advanced hypervolume computation strategies, such as the Walking Fish Group (WFG) algorithm \cite{while_fast_2012} or approximate hypervolume computation algorithms \cite{tang_fast_2020}.
 These algorithms can be used to calculate the hypervolume improvement by projecting points from the Pareto front onto the sub-domain that is dominated by the test point.
 The use of these advanced algorithms allows UCB-HVI to be a much faster calculation than EHVI when the number of objectives is large ($P>3$), while still achieving similar optimization performance.
 As a result we exclusively use the UCB-HVI acquisition function as a starting point to perform multi-objective optimization for the rest of the paper.